 Instructions

-• In a large mixing bowl, combine bread cubes with large drizzle of extra virgin olive oil and a generous pinch of kosher salt.
+• Toast the bread: In a large mixing bowl, combine bread cubes with large drizzle of extra virgin olive oil and a generous pinch of kosher salt.
 Toss to make sure the bread is well coated (save the bowl for later use).
-Spread the bread cubes on a sheet pan and bake in heated oven for about 10 minutes or until golden (the edges should get crisp, while the bread gains some color and crisp but remains still a bit chewy).
+Spread the bread cubes on a sheet pan and bake in a heated oven for about 10 minutes or until golden.
+The edges should get crisp, while the bread gains some color and crispness, but remains a bit chewy in the center.

-• Place a large colander over the same mixing bowl.
+• Salt the tomatoes: Place a large colander over the same mixing bowl.
 Place the tomatoes in the colander and sprinkle with kosher salt.
 Toss briefly with your hand.
 Set aside for a few minutes to allow the tomatoes to release their juices in the mixing bowl.

-• Add the tomatoes, bread cubes, shallots, basil and mozzarella (if using) to the mixing bowl and toss to coat with the dressing.
+• Finish the salad: Add the tomatoes, bread cubes, shallots, basil, and mozzarella (if using) to the mixing bowl and toss to coat with the dressing.
 Allow the salad to sit for 20 to 30 minutes before serving.

 Video